Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 Strip loin and short loin.
 This is the section just behind the prime rib, and it contains the last rib, number 13, and it extends back to where the sirloins start.
 It is very similar in flavor and tenderness to the rib roast because it is primarily the same longissimus dorsi muscle, the muscle that makes up most of the prime rib.
 When it is sliced into steaks, you have strip steaks (and for the record, Kansas City strips and New York strips are all the same).
 This primal also contains T-bone steaks and porterhouse steaks towards the rear where the tenderloin attaches to the underside.

 Tri-tip.
 This cut is from the area below the top sirloin and is usually boomerang shaped.
 It is very popular in southern California, but it is not well known in the rest of the country.
-Because it is the regional barbecue specialty, I have devoted a whole page to it.
+Because it is a regional barbecue specialty, I have devoted a whole page to it.

 Chuck eye roll, chuck roast, or shoulder clod.
 The shoulder is a large knot of muscles that work hard, are swaddled in thick bands of fat, elastic connective tissues, an awkward shoulder blade bone, and it has lots of flavor.
 It lies just in front of the prime rib, and running right through it is the front end of our old friend, the longissimus, the loin muscle that is the bulk of the prime rib, strip loin, and sirloin.
 The chuck eye roll is the best, called by some the "poor man's prime rib", but many butchers don't separate this cut.
 If you get the whole roast, be prepared to do some trimming before or after the cooking.